comixed/comixed/QUICKSTART.md

 ![account administration](images/account_change.png)

+Now that your server is up and running, you need to connect to it with your browser and log into the server.

+Point your browser to ```http://localhost:7171``` and login.
+This assumes you're running ComiXed on the same computer as your browser: if your server is on another computer then replaced ```localhost``` with that computer's name or IP address.

 When run for the first time, ComiXed creates two default accounts for logging into the system:

 1. Username: comixedadmin@localhost Password: comixedadmin